steemit/condenser/docs/STATE_MANAGEMENT.md

 ## Legacy saga modules (reference only)

-These files live under `legacy/src/app/redux/`.
+These modules existed in historical Condenser (`*Saga.js` under the old Redux tree).
 They are **not** replicated as TypeScript sagas.
 The table below is a high-level map of responsibilities to the new stack patterns.

 | Legacy module | Responsibility (summary) | New-stack direction |
 |---------------|---------------------------|---------------------|